The Ultimate 12 Month Wedding Planning Checklist

 Set The Date

 Now you can decide the all-important wedding date.
 If you’re working to a really tight budget consider low season or mid-week dates as you could save thousands.
 Otherwise consider times of year you love best, how long you want to be engaged for, and any times of year that are easier for you job-wise.
 If you have a specific wedding venue in mind, it might be worth asking them what their availability is before you set your heart on a specific month or day.
+Be sure to check late availability and offers just before finalising your date, it may help you stay within your wedding budget!

 Create Your Guest List